 Is it acceptable to pitch more than one project at a time?

 Most likely you’ll want to start with one project to catch the interest of an agent or publisher.
 If the agent sets up a call to get to know you and your work, feel free to show them more projects.
 But at the query stage you probably don’t want to overwhelm them with multiple proposals (unless they’ve specifically asked you to show them a variety of ideas).

 I heard some agents expect a completely finished inked and colored graphic novel for any first-timer.
 Thoughts?

 NO!
 You shouldn’t start with a finished, inked and colored graphic novel if you’re a newcomer!

 Why?
 Because your agent or editor might think that you’re unable to take on editorial feedback.
-This would most likely be a deal breaker.
+Having a completely finished book at the proposal stage would usually be a deal breaker.